Automattic/jetpack/projects/plugins/wpcomsh/README.md

 $ composer install # installs the composer dependencies
 $ cd ..
 $ ln -s wpcomsh/wpcomsh-loader.php ./ # or copy the loader to mu-plugins

+# define 'IS_PRESSABLE' as true so the loader will require wpcomsh
 ```

 To work on wpcomsh, you need a WP.org site and ideally the Jetpack plugin installed and connected to WP.com.